 Zest and juice of a lemon

-Heat the olive oil in a large saucepan.
-Add the onions, sprinkle with kosher salt and cook on a low heat for about 10 minutes or until translucent.
+Heat 3-4 tablespoons vegetable stock in a large saucepan.
+Add the onions and cook on a low heat for about 10 minutes or until translucent.

 Add the carrots, leeks, celery and garlic.
 Cook for a further 5 minutes, stirring occasionally.